 For a lifespan of, say, 80 years, roughly 25 of those years are spent sleeping.

 That’s nearly a third of your life in which you’re not actively engaged in, well… living.
-That’s 25 years of lying prostrate, drooling into a pillow, unconsciously releasing, through various bodily openings, noxious gases & fluids with zero uttered apologies.
+That’s 25 years of lying prostrate, drooling into a pillow, unconsciously releasing, through various bodily openings, noxious gases and fluids with zero uttered apologies.

 You sick, lazy human.